 Are you sure your businesses are separate?

-The VAT Tribunal Case Howard and Jennifer Patrick highlights the risk of a direction from HMRC that separate businesses be amalgamated if HMRC consider that they have been separated artificially.
+A recent VAT Tribunal Case Howard and Jennifer Patrick highlights the risk of a direction from HMRC that separate businesses be amalgamated if HMRC consider that they have been separated artificially.

 East Hook Farm in Pembrokeshire is run as a partnership by Mr Howard Patrick and his wife, Mrs Jennifer Patrick.
 The business, which is VAT registered, includes the traditional farming activities of beef and sheep production as well as a haulage operation and the provision of self-catering accommodation in an outbuilding that has been converted into a holiday cottage.